dimpase/M2/Pull-requests.md

 Under construction 25 Oct 2024:
-This section describes the steps that are needed to contribute code to Macaulay2, i.e. a new package or changes to existing code.
+This section describes the steps that are needed to contribute a new package, packages, or changes to existing code.

 # Create a fork of the Macaulay2 repo (if not done previously)
 * If you have never done so before, on github, you need to create your own copy ("fork") of the Macaulay2 repository on github: